Eigendecomposition of a matrix: Decomposition for spectral matrices

 Spectral matrices are matrices that possess distinct eigenvalues and a complete set of eigenvectors.
 This characteristic allows spectral matrices to be fully diagonalizable, meaning they can be decomposed into simpler forms using eigendecomposition.
 This decomposition process reveals fundamental insights into the matrix's structure and behavior, particularly in fields such as quantum mechanics, signal processing, and numerical analysis.

+The spectral theorem states that a complex square matrix is unitarily diagonalizable if and only if it is normal.
+In the real case, every symmetric matrix has an orthogonal basis of eigenvectors.
+The form is useful because it reduces many matrix operations including powers and matrix functions, to operations on the diagonal entries of Λ.